Deconstructing Disability Measures in People With MS: The EDSS

 Other instruments are being developed to more fairly represent MS disability.
 Among them is the newer Multiple Sclerosis Functional Composite (MSFC) system.5

-Why measure disability?
+Why measure disability for MS?

 Even if the EDSS is imperfect, knowing one’s MS disability can inform therapy decisions.
 For instance, doctors use this number at diagnosis to choose therapies to help their patients manage and improve gait problems.
 The EDSS is also useful in measuring trends in MS severity across large patient populations over time, data that's critical for research planning.6 Finally, those planning to apply for social security disability insurance (SSDI) will need an EDSS score as objective evidence of disability.7